 - Tips To Limit Professional Error and Omissions

 Errors and omissions (E&O) is a type of professional liability insurance.
 It acts as financial protection for individuals as well as businesses from lawsuits claiming a mistake in any professional services.
 The policy also protects you from claims alleging misinformation and negligence.

 In general, E&O insurance is applicable for various entities that provide services.
 Some professionals that require E&O insurance are:

 Note: Sometimes business partners might require E&O coverage as per contract in relevance to the business.

-E&O insurance is a good choice for any insurance professional company with employees.
-It could benefit any type of business or individual offering one or more services to their clients.
-Especially if they act as intermediaries between a client and company.
+E&O insurance is a good choice for any insurance company with employees.
+It can benefit any type of business or individual offering one or more services to their clients, especially if they act as intermediaries between client and company.
 The insurance professionals that usually need E&O insurance are:

 - P&C Agents